 Mutti (Finnish for Matt, Mutti’s middle name) began collecting chainsaws about 12 years ago, after visiting a scrap yard with his cousin and seeing several chainsaws tossed in a pile.
-Sensing their role in local history, he wished there were a way to save them.
+Sensing their role in local history, he wished there was a way to save them.
 Those saws didn’t leave the scrap yard, but they did inspire a collection.

 Within a few months, Mutti’s saw collection edged close to the three-dozen mark.
 He was invited to display them at Gwinn Fun Days in 2006.
 People who saw the display began to offer old saws to him.
-Some of those saws not been used for years; some were donated by relatives.
+Some of those saws have not been used for years; some were donated by relatives.
 Mutti took them all.
 What else could he do?
 “My grandpa and grandma saved everything,” he says.

 His display at the U.P.
 Steam & Gas Engine Assn. show in Escanaba, Michigan, brought in more saws.
 After the show, a man with an old saw called to tell him to come and get it if he wanted it. “‘My grandkids will just throw it away,'” the man told him. “‘I know you’ll take care of it.'”